apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 Tessera will need to be rebuilt from the privacy managers of the standalone nodes it will now support.
 All transactions from the privacy managers will need to be merged into the new Tessera storage.
 Provide specific details to how this is achieved????

 The Tessera configuration file needs to be updated to contain the relevant residentGroups.
-The residentGroups should be configured to so that each Tenant has their own private state, which will provide an experience equivalent to when the tenants were running standalone nodes.
+The `residentGroups` should be configured so that each Tenant has their own private state which will provide an experience equivalent to when the tenants were running standalone nodes.

 #### Standalone node upgrade

 It may be the case that a tenant of a node wants to upgrade their node to support MPS but continue running as the only tenant.

 In this case, the Tenant's Tessera version will need to be upgraded.
-No residentGroups will need to be added to the configuration, since there is only one Tenant on the node.
-All of the Tenant's public keys will be automatically added to the default "private" residentGroup upon Tessera startup.
+No `residentGroups` will need to be added to the configuration since there is only one Tenant on the node.
+All of the Tenant's public keys will be automatically added to the default "private" resident group upon Tessera startup.

 ## MPS APIs

 ### quorum_privateStates

-Returns the list of private states accessible to the user On a standalone node it returns the complete list of private states available on the node On a multitenant node it only returns the private state(s) the current user is authorized to access
+Returns the list of private states accessible to the user.

+On a standalone node it returns the complete list of private states available on the node.
+On a Multi-tenant node it only returns the private state(s) the current user is authorized to access

 ### quorum_currentState